strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 * Uses small segment size
 * Keeps the local retention very short so that we can better see the log segments being offloaded to the remote storage tier

-For a real life use of tiered storage, the values will be likely higher.
+In real-world deployments, these values are typically higher.
 But the actual values might differ based on your use-case.
 So make sure to tune them accordingly.

-Finally, with the topic ready and with enabled tiered storage, we can start producing some messages.
+Finally, with the topic ready and with tiered storage enabled, we can start producing some messages.
 To demonstrate the tiered storage functionality, we can use a Kubernetes Job to produce a large amount of messages to our topic:

 ```yaml